MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

    > [!div class="mx-imgBorder"]
    > ![Deal flow chart between dates](media/predictive-forecasting-deal-flow-chart-between-dates.png "Deal flow chart between dates")

-   - The topmost stack in the column displays the date with aggregated opportunity amount and the number of opportunities that are influencing the aggregated amount.
+   - The top-most stack in the column displays the date with aggregated opportunity amount and the number of opportunities that are influencing the aggregated amount.
    - The other columns on the stack display the forecast categories and the aggregated opportunity amount for that snapshot in the order defined when the forecast was configured.
    - The top node of the stack is always Won, if any won opportunities exist in the snapshot.
    - The bottom node of the stack is always Lost, if any lost opportunities exist in the snapshot.